 Gurdjieff came to acquire the knowledge he brought with him through extensive travels through regions of Persia, Central Asia, India and Egypt over a period of roughly 20 years, but only some aspects of his earlier life prior to his arrival in Moscow can be documented with certainty, despite a plethora of books attempting to do so.

 A clearer picture can be given of Gurdjieff’s efforts once he arrived in Moscow.
 In 1917 he left behind the unrest in Russia with a small band of devoted followers and traveled over the Caucasus, establishing along the way his Institute for the Harmonious Development of Man and the groundwork of a methodology for transmitting his ideas.
-Along the way, in 1918, he met Jeanne de Salzmann and began working with her on what has become known as the sacred dances or ‘movements.’
+In 1918, he met Jeanne de Salzmann and began working with her on what has become known as the sacred dances or ‘movements.’
 (It was this same Jeanne de Salzmann to whom Gurdjieff, on his death bed, passed on instructions and the responsibility to carry on his Work.)
-By 1925 his school had established itself in Fontainebleau d’Avon, just east of Paris, he had developed a large body of the sacred dances and musical accompaniment, had begun the first series of his writings (which in the end consisted of three series carrying the overall heading All & Everything), had co-composed alongside Russian composer-student Thomas de Hartmann over 200 musical compositions of sacred prayers, hymns, dances and melodies that are related to the transmission of his ideas, and had traveled to America to launch a branch of his Institute there.
+Arriving in France in 1922 he established his school in Fontainebleau d’Avon, just east of Paris, and by 1925 he had developed a large body of the sacred dances and musical accompaniment, had begun the first series of his writings (which in the end consisted of three series carrying the overall heading All & Everything), had co-composed alongside Russian composer-student Thomas de Hartmann over 200 musical compositions of sacred prayers, hymns, dances and melodies that are related to the transmission of his ideas, and had traveled to America to launch a branch of his Institute there.